 ― Mahatma Gandhi

 China is one of, if not the worst country for animal cruelty.
-Each year thousands of animals are tortured mentally and physically, and brutally murdered.
+Each year thousands of animals are tortured mentally and physically and brutally murdered.
 In China, dogs are stuffed into small cages before being hung up by their paws and skinned alive.
 This happens in front of other dogs who witness and understand their own fate, barking and wailing in fear.
 Does anyone really believe dogs feel no pain?
 The fur trade in China begins with the live skinning of millions of dogs and cats annually; no more horrifying death can be imagined.
 One investigator recorded a skinned raccoon dog (Warning: Graphic Video) on the heap of carcasses who had enough strength to lift his bloodied head and blink.
 Each year China holds their “Animal Olympics” where horse fighting often ends with the horrific death of these majestic creatures.
 In zoos live cows, donkeys and other animals are thrown into tiger enclosures to be eaten alive for entertainment of the crowds.
-On a commercial street in China, baby tortoises are found packaged as souvenirs (Warning: Graphic Video).
-These tiny tortoises are still alive and swimming inside a permanently sealed herbal solution where they die after 1-3 months.
+On streets in China, baby tortoises are found packaged as souvenirs (Warning: Graphic Video).
+Still living, these tiny tortoises swim inside a permanently sealed solution where they will die a few months later.
 Every year they have a festival called the Yulin Cat and Dog meat festival (Warning: Graphic Video).
 Dogs are boiled alive to improve the taste of the meat.
 Desperately trying to escape their fate, clawing at the edges of the pot, they are pushed back with a wooden stick.
-The Chinese seem to actually enjoy and take sadistic pleasure in the cruel spectacle of animal suffering.
-It's all perfectly legal.
+All perfectly legal.
+The Chinese seem to enjoy and take sadistic pleasure in the cruel spectacle of animal suffering.